JoeHeflin/name_data/PLAN.md

 * Name not found

 ### How would you detect those errors and what would a reasonable "answer" be in such cases?
+I would detect and throw those errors containing a message describing what went wrong.

 ### How would your algorithm and testing need to change (if at all) to handle multiple files (i.e., a range of years)?
 When considering multiple files, an algorithm that assigns rankings assuming the list of given names is sorted using name